-Revision(s): 5/25/17 (minor revision); 10/6/21 (change)
+Revision(s): 5/25/17 (minor revision); 10/6/21 (change); 11/7/23 (minor revision)

 2300 -- Travel

 It is understood that College business may require employees to travel.
 Employees must conduct all travel with integrity, in compliance with applicable laws, policies, and procedures, and in a manner that excludes consideration of personal advantage.
 Employees must exercise good judgment and conduct in all aspects of travel in a cost-efficient manner.